dwyl/image-classifier/README.md

 #### Transformer model and HNSWLib Index setup

-We need to instantiate the HNSWLib Index struct which is saved into a file.
-We whether read the existing file or create a new one.
+We will encode every caption as a vector with the appropriate serving that runs the "sentence-transformers/paraphrase-MiniLM-L6-v2" model.
 This will be done in a GenServer since we also want to load the embedding model.
 We endow the vector space with a _cosine_ pseudo-metric.
 We also load the model.
+In the GenServer, we will also instantiate the HNSWLib Index struct which is saved into a file.
+When the app starts, we whether read the existing file or create a new one.

 ```elixir
 # /lib/app/text_embedding.ex